quantumscience/books/docs/02-DataWangler/abstract.md

 - Data Management
 - Data Wrangling
 - Time-Series Forecasting
-- R
+- R, R-Studio
 - Python
 - Jupyter Notebooks
 - Orange Data Visualization
-- neural networks and deep learning algorithms
+- Neural Networks and Deep Learning Algorithms
 :::

 We will use **Anaconda** Python distribution platform and **conda** as package manager.
 The instructions will be for Windows and Linux installations.